Five Actual Truths About AI in the Workplace

 Many companies see AI as a much-needed boost to operational efficiency.
 There are many signs that this is true.
 We’ve seen companies use it to orchestrate back-office tasks, manufacturers reducing downtime with predictive maintenance, and retailers improving forecasts to avoid overstock and waste.

 But efficiency can come at a price.
-Gartner warns that cloud cost spikes from unpredictable GPU use and retraining are already cutting into ROI.
+Variable cloud consumption — particularly for GPU-intensive workloads and model retraining — can introduce cost volatility that undermines projected ROI if not actively governed.
 Unlike traditional software, AI comes with ongoing, variable costs that can spiral if left unchecked.
 Leaders who want real savings need to build cost governance (FinOps for AI) into their adoption plans from the start.

 5. AI powers workplace personalisation